f4iteightiz/HP71B_forth/README.md

 3. clean both created files HP71B1.SRC and PERE12.SRC files manually with a text editor in case the awk script had an issue.
 4. clean the format prior the transfer to HP71B with "unix2dos -v H71B1.SRC" and "unix2dos -v PERE12.SRC"
 5. change the format for uploading into EMU71 with wine "/home/user/.wine/drive_c/Program Files (x86)/HP-Emulators/alifhdr32/alifhdr.exe" H71B1.SRC H71B1.DAT /T
-6. start ILPER; in the DosLink "In" edit field select H71B1.DAT or later PERE12.DAT,  in the basic prompt of the HP71B,  COPY :DOSLINK TO H71B1  ,  CAT ALL (file there?)  ,  in the FORTH prompt  ,  “ H71B1” LOADF
+6. start ILPER; in the DosLink "In" edit field select H71B1.DAT or later PERE12.DAT,  switch off then on the EMU71  ,  in the basic prompt of the HP71B,  COPY :DOSLINK TO H71B1  ,  CAT ALL (file there?)  ,  in the FORTH prompt  ,  “ H71B1” LOADF
 9. test it in the forth prompt with  3.0 11.0 PERE12 Endline give 47.652857